Harshgslam/Attendo/README.md

     $ go run .
     ```

-## Future Enhancements planned for my Engage Project
+## Future Enhancements planned for my project

 ### - Take constant feedbacks and suggestions from friends and family